2018 Edition: Running Periodic Website Operation Scripts for Free

 AppEngine Standard Environment

-Cron can be set up easily, and deployment is also simple.
-Moreover, background execution is free for up to 9 hours/month, so it seems like it won't cost much.
+It's easy to set up cron jobs and deploy.
+Also, background execution is free for up to 9 hours/month, so it seems it won't cost anything.

 AWS Lambda

-CloudWatch can be used to achieve periodic execution like cron.
-Moreover, up to 1 million invocations/month are free.
-However, the execution time limit is exactly 5 minutes, which is a bit suspicious.
+Periodic execution like cron is possible when combined with CloudWatch.
+Also, it's free for up to 1 million invocations per month.
+However, the execution time limit is exactly 5 minutes, which seems a bit risky.

 Heroku

-This old-timer is still very practical (amazing).
-At least 550-1,000 hours/month are free, and the cron add-on is also free.
+An old-timer, but still extremely practical (amazing).
+You can run it for free for at least 550-1,000 hours/month, and the cron add-on is also free.

-There are several options, but Heroku seems to be the most suitable for our purpose, and it has a sufficient free tier.
-In the end, I chose Heroku again.
+There are several options, but Heroku seems to be the most mature and has sufficient free tier.
+Considering it's the most suitable for this purpose, I ended up choosing Heroku again.

 Language

-Heroku supports various languages, but I decided on Ruby, considering Heroku's support, Selenium's handling, and ease of writing.
+While Heroku supports several languages, I decided on Ruby, balancing Heroku's support, Selenium's handling, and ease of writing.

 def selenium_driver